 Presenting works from 1970 to today, the AGWA Contemporary collection reveals the wide span of contemporary art practice with its diverse range of media, themes and identities.
 A recent collection display curated by AGWA Associate Curator of 21st Century Arts Dunja Rmandić gives particular emphasis to the human figure as a conduit of symbols, hero status, myths, cultural references, fantasies and stereotypes across different cultures.
 While the majority of works feature the human figure in one way or another, a recurring theme sees the subject’s eyes or faces obscured, masked or otherwise turned away, echoing the complexity of identity politics.
-Read on for Rmandić’s insights on a number of the display’s key works.
+Read on for Rmandić’s insights on some of the display’s key works.

 Christian Thompson Down Under World [from the We bury our own series] 2012.
 C-type print, 98 x 98 cm each.
 State Art Collection, Art Gallery of Western Australia.
 Purchased through The Leah Jane Cohen Bequest, Art Gallery of Western Australia Foundation, 2015. © Christian Thompson, 2012.

 Based on a research project at the Pitt-Rivers Museum at the University of Oxford, Christian Thompson’s We Bury Our Own series looks at ritual practice and the possibilities offered by art for a kind of spiritual—if not physical—repatriation.

 Thompson is very mindful of the politics and the semiotics of the gaze and in this series he positions non-Indigenous cultural materials and references into a pool of spirituality and ritual, playing with the ideas of heritage, originality and history.

 Abdul Abdullah The disaffected by product of the colonies 2014.
 C-type print on aluminium, 155 x 110 cm.
 State Art Collection, Art Gallery of Western Australia.
 Purchased 2015.